 Let me back up and tell you why I’m writing this article.
 It’s the third of six articles, each explaining one element of the following six-part definition.
 (This often cited definition was crafted by Ann Rockley, author of Managing Enterprise Content and founder of the annual Intelligent Content Conference.)

 This article focuses on the definition’s second element: semantic categorization.
-For expanded descriptions of all these elements and more, see these Content Marketing Institute resources:

 What does semantic mean?